sbelalouibertot/gmd22/README.md

-(🇬🇧 English details available in the submodules)
+🇬🇧 _English details in the submodules_

 # Qu’est-ce que le projet GMD-22 ?
 Son but est simple :